hashasnainalibohra123/Courier-Service/Courier Services/README.md

 # What Does This Repository Do?

 This repository creates a Java library and an Single Stand Java Application.
+This is  the courier service application which detetmine the cost to deliver the package inclusing coupons.

 # Prereqs to run